What is a Convertible Debt?

 - From the investor’s perspective, convertible debt offers the benefit of both debt and equity.
 The bondholder receives periodical interest payments on the debt and may also enjoy the benefit of capital appreciation if the company performs well.

-- From the company’s perspective, convertible securities is an easier way to raise funds without diluting the capital structure in the short term.
+- From the company’s perspective, convertible securities are an easier way to raise funds without diluting the capital structure in the short term.

-- This type of financing would be most suitable to small scale companies and startups to raise funds easily without any dependence on past performance.
+- This type of financing would be most suitable for small scale companies and startups to raise funds easily without any dependence on past performance.

 - Considering that there is an option to convert the debt into equity and gain capital appreciation, companies are more likely to offer a lower rate of interest (coupon rate) on this type of debt.

 - As this type of debt is more complicated in which lots of variables need to be taken into consideration, the average individual investor would be more likely to opt for regular debt instruments.

 Convertible debt is an easier way of raising funds for a company that offers the benefit of both debt and equity features to the investors.
 When invested correctly, this type of debt offers more advantages as compared to a regular debt instrument.